GitExl/CTViewer/docs/scene_scripts/script_execution_flow.md

 ### `$87 script_set_cycle_delay <delay>`

-- `delay`: the number of ticks to wait between script cycles
+- `delay` byte: the number of ticks to wait between script cycles

 Sets the new `script_delay` value.
 The actual value set internally is one higher than the specified delay.
 The `script_delay_counter` value is also immediately reset to that value.